 Political Science Program

 Division of Social and Economic Sciences

 Political Science Dissertation Deadline Dates: January 15th Indirect Costs Notice: Please note an important change to the treatment of indirect costs that was incorporated into the SBE Doctoral Dissertation Research Improvement Grants (SBE DDRIG) program solicitation (NSF 11-547).
 NSF's long-standing policy regarding the reimbursement of administrative costs is full reimbursement of indirect costs, based on the awardee's current Federally negotiated indirect cost rate agreement.
 To ensure consistency with Foundation and Federal-wide policies, proposals submitted in response to this program solicitation are subject to the awardee's current Federally negotiated indirect cost rate.

 Proposals for Doctoral Dissertation Research Improvement Grants submitted to the Political Science Program must comply with or have information about the following bulleted items:

-- Deadline Dates: ABSOLUTE DEADLINES are January 15th and September 16th.
-The Political Science Program has two competitions per year for Doctoral Dissertation Research Support.
-Decisions about support or declines are made within six months of each deadline date.
+- Deadline Dates: ABSOLUTE DEADLINE is January 15th.
+Decisions about support or declines will be made within six months of this deadline date.